skalyaanamoorthy/PoseFilter/README.md

 `C:\tools\Anaconda3\Scripts`
 `C:\tools\Anaconda3`
 3. Close and then open the command prompt again, selecting to "run as administrator."
-Typing "conda" into the command line will give conformation that Anaconda3 was installed correctly and the paths were added.
+Typing "conda" into the command line will give confirmation that Anaconda3 was installed correctly and the paths were added.
 A menu with commands should appear.
 4. In this command prompt, type the following:
 `conda create -n pymol python=3.7 rdkit=2020.03.3.0 matplotlib seaborn pip numpy conda-forge::pmw tpeulen::pymol-open-source scikit-learn git `
 5. Activate the anaconda environment.
-`activate pymol`
+`conda activate pymol`
 6. Install oddt.
 `pip install git+git://github.com/oddt/oddt.git@a3ff8b84b3abf986ad5bdbfebc9ef96cb8a84d8c`

 7. Open source PyMOL can now be opened through the activated anaconda directory.
 Type pymol into the command line to open the open source program.
-8. If the command line is closed, `activate pymol` needs to be typed in again before `pymol` to open the program.
+8. If the command line is closed, `conda activate pymol` needs to be typed in again before `pymol` to open the program.
 After activating the environment, the paths can be added to the environment variables, as Anaconda3 was.
 Type `path` into the command prompt, and then copy and paste the links into the path environment variable.
 Once this is done, `pymol` can be used in the command prompt to open the program.